Iconic (concert): Promotion

-Following the two-night show in Manila, it was confirmed that a concert tour was due to begin in May 2020, visiting six venues around the United States.
-However, the US was being impacted by the COVID-19 pandemic, leading to social restrictions making the tour impossible to go ahead.
-No new dates were announced but there was the promise of further announcements to follow in due course.
-On March 4, 2022, ABS-CBNnews.com reported that Iconic was scheduled to be re-staged in Manila on June 1718, at the Marriott Grand Ballroom of Resorts World Manila, with Pilita Corrales announced as a special guest.
-On June 16, 2022, a behind the scenes video was released which previewed rehearsals and the press conference for the show.
-The North American tour was then rescheduled to begin in July 2022.
-It kicked off on July 9 in Lincoln, California at the Thunder Valley Casino Resort.
-In December, Cuneta officially announced another tour leg in North America planned for March 2023.

 Synopsis and reception

 The concert opened with an overture rendition of "Pangarap na Bituin".
 At the conclusion of the instrumental introduction, Velasquez descended down the stairs singing the first verses of the song.
 Cuneta then appeared onstage and followed with the second verse, before the pair continued performing the song as a duet.
 The duo then performed "You Are My Song" as the second number during the set.
 Velasquez then spoke briefly about the first song she memorized as a child, "Mr. DJ", before the pair began with the song and a medley of the Cuneta's movie theme songs.
 Cuneta leaves the stage and Velasquez sang a re-arranged version of her single "Dadalhin" followed by a cover of Cuneta's hit "Sinasamba Kita".
 As Velasquez left the stage, Cuneta began with "To Love Again" and transitioned to her cover of the former's song "Kailangan Ko'y Ikaw".